Career Girls: Cast

+Release

+The film was screened privately at the Cannes Film Festival in May 1997 and released in New Zealand in June.

 Reception

-Career Girls has an 88% approval rating on Rotten Tomatoes, based on 24 reviews, with an average rating of 7.2/10.
+Career Girls received good reviews on its release in the United Kingdom.
+It has an 88% approval rating on Rotten Tomatoes, based on 24 reviews, with an average rating of 7.2/10.
 The website's critics consensus reads: "Outwardly modest but carried along by Mike Leigh's deft direction, Career Girls gradually accumulates power as a study of shared history."
 According to Metacritic, which sampled 25 critics and calculated a weighted average score of 76 out of 100, the film received "generally favorable reviews".
+Todd McCarthy of Variety called it one of Leigh's "most modest pictures, although one that offers quite a few laughs and other quirky pleasures."

+The film opened in the United Kingdom on 19 September 1997 and grossed £84,938 in its opening weekend from 22 screens.
+After five weeks of release in the UK it had grossed £425,671 ($689,000).
+It grossed $2,416,734 in the United States and Canada.